This two person tent maintains quality standards while appealing to those looking for a budget camping tent.

 The poles and stakes are made of sturdy aluminium, not fiber glass.

-There are a host of positive buyer reviews.
 Don’t just take our recommendation, click here to read what others have to say.

 The Mountainsmith Morrison is a very easy to set up tent